ashermorgan/spanish-quizzer/README.md

     - Health (La Salud)

 ## Vocabulary Filters
-Spanish-Quizzer comes with many vocabulary filters.
-Not all filters may be used on every vocab set.
+The following filters can be used on vocabulary sets:
-- Language
+- Language filters
+  - Enlish to and from Spanish
+  - English to Spanish
   - Spanish to English
-  - English to Spanish
-- Word Type
+- Word type filters
+  - Adjective
   - Noun
-  - Adjective
   - Verb

 ## Verb Filters
+The following filters can be used on verb conjugations:
 - Tense filters
   - All tenses
   - Present Participles
   - Present Tense
   - Preterite Tense
   - Imperfect Tense
-- Regularity filters
+- Conjugation type filters
   - All Conjugations
   - Conjugations of reflexive verbs
   - Regular Conjugations